webqamdev/encryptable-fields/README.md

 and [MariaDB](https://mariadb.com/kb/en/aes_decrypt/) both provide an `aes_decrypt` function, allowing to decrypt values directly when querying.
 It then becomes possible to use this function to filter or sort encrypted values.

-However, Laravel's default encrypter only handles `AES-128-CBC` and `AES-256-CBC` cipher methods, where `MySQL` and `MariaDB` requires `AES-128-ECB`.
+However, Laravel default encrypter only handles `AES-128-CBC` and `AES-256-CBC` cipher methods, where `MySQL` and `MariaDB` requires `AES-128-ECB`.
 We're going to use two different keys.

 To do so, add the following variable to your `.env` file: